Zero-Tang/NoirVisor/src/svm_core/readme.md

 - On VM-Exit induced by nested guest execution, we synchronize the L2T Guest State and Control Area to L2C-VMCB.

 ### L2 VMCB Optimization: State Caching
-AMD64 Architecture Manual stated a processor feature: VMCB State Caching. <br>
+AMD64 Architecture Manual stated a processor feature: VMCB State Caching. \
 In essence, it specifies following processor states that can be cached:

 - Interception Vectors, TSC Offset and Pause Filter Count.